 Brand: Learn how users perceive their brand.
 A strong brand is a huge competitive advantage.
 They can charge higher prices, get the benefit of doubt and have a higher level of customer loyalty.

-The feature table is a comparison chart that allows to compare your product against competitors.
-Based on a list of dimensions you can learn how competitive your product is before launch.
+The feature table is a comparison chart that allows to benchmark your product against competitors.
+Based on a list of dimensions, you can learn how competitive your product is before launch.

 On the X-axis put direct competitors.
-On the Y-axis put the features or characteristics you want to compare.
-If these doesn’t come to mind easily, you need to go back to research your customer group.
+On the Y-axis put the dimensions or characteristics you want to compare.
 Any tool will do the job.
+If this table doesn’t come to mind easily, you need to go back to research your customer group.

 Make sure your customers find your solution way better than the rest.
 You must know how your product differentiates.
-Also, pay close attention to the new features your competitors build and learn from them.
+Also, pay close attention to new features your competitors build, and learn from them.

 This is a first draft and a just a glance of what Competitive and Market Analysis is.
 Take the time to learn from the resources below.
 We keep them up to date!

 Do you have any feedback?
 Please, let us know here.